Krillh/Airzlinshire/Majik.md

 To start, majik is element based.
 There are 10 primary elements: Light, Dark, Life, Air, Water, Earth, Empath, Cronus, Material, Conversion, and Weaving.
 Some of these may seem familiar, but even those are not the norm.

 ### It's All About Energy
 Each element has it's own form of majik energy.
 All majik is is the manipulation of majik energy.
 Unlike many types of magic, majik follows the law of conservation of mass and energy.
-In Airzlinshire, majik energy is the basis of everything. if you take the majik energy out of something, it becomes [[Plain Matter]].
+In Airzlinshire, majik energy is the basis of everything.
+If you take the majik energy out of something, it becomes [[Plain Matter]].
+But, depleting all of the majik energy from something is nearly impossible.